graysievert/terraform-provider-prettyjson/README.md

 ## Disclaimer

 This is an experiment.
 Almost everything in this repo is generated via AI tools.
 Use at your own risk.
+Read the full [story](https://github.com/graysievert/terraform-provider-prettyjson/blob/main/story.md).

 ## Features